 - An introduction to how the block-based approach works

-- Basic explanation of the options for each block (e.g. color, width, alignment)
+- Basic explanation of the options for each block (e.g. for colour, width, alignment)

 - Notes on the block library